-1. Administrator - authorized to install, configure, and maintain the CA, or, optionally, KED or DDS; establish and maintain system accounts; configure audit parameters; and generate PKI component keys.

-- 2. Officer authorized to request or approve certificate issuance and revocations. - 3.
+- 1. Administrator authorized to install, configure, and maintain the CA, or, optionally, KED or DDS; establish and maintain system accounts; configure audit parameters; and generate PKI component keys. - 2.
+Officer authorized to request, approve, or perform certificate issuance, revocations, or key recovery, as appropriate. - 3.
 Auditor authorized to review, maintain, and archive audit logs. - 4.
 Operator authorized to perform system backup and recovery.